+Minnetrista is a community gathering place that opened to the public in 1988.
 Minnetrista offers exhibits and programs that focus on nature, history, gardens, and art.
-The 40-acre campus includes beautiful gardens and grounds, a modern museum facility, an historic home, Nature Area, numerous sculptures, and much more.
+The 40-acre campus includes beautiful gardens and grounds, a modern museum facility, historic homes, a Nature Area, and a walkway along the White River.

 Internship Opportunities at Minnetrista